 Place a peanut butter ball into each of the hello kitty silicone mold cubbies, leaving space on top for additional chocolate.

-* I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
-Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.
+* I use mostly organic ingredients when I cook.
+I realize that not everyone has the disposable income to buy only organic ingredients.
+So, I only specify organic on the ingredients that matter: when buying the organic (or non-GMO) version is the only way to ensure that an item is vegan.